linhnnle/linhnnle.github.io/_pages/about.md

 ## News

+### 2025
+- July: I presented my poster at AAIC (in Toronto) for my work on "Identifying abnormal brain atrophy in Alzheimer’s Disease using deep learning-based MRI"

+### 2024
+- May: I presented my poster at ISMRM (in Singapore) and AAIC (in Philadelphia) for my work on "Deep learning-based estimation of future brain atrophy using baseline MRI and PET"
+- March: I was awarded a Biomedical Engineering Group (BMEGG) Travel Award

 ### 2023
-- July: I will present my poster at AAIC (in Amsterdam)
+- July: I presented my poster at AAIC (in Amsterdam)
-- June: I will have an oral presentation at ISMRM (in Toronto) for my work on "Oxygen extraction fraction mapping between normal cognition and mild cognitive impairment in an elderly cohort using quantitative BOLD" and a poster presentation on "Quantitative BOLD with Variational Bayesian inference: model comparisons with Monte Carlo simulations and in an elderly cohort"
+- June: I had an oral presentation at ISMRM (in Toronto) for my work on "Oxygen extraction fraction mapping between normal cognition and mild cognitive impairment in an elderly cohort using quantitative BOLD" and a poster presentation on "Quantitative BOLD with Variational Bayesian inference: model comparisons with Monte Carlo simulations and in an elderly cohort"
 - Feb: I was awarded a Trainee (Educational) stipend from ISMRM

 ### 2022